Esteghlal Women F.C.: First revival

 In 2000s Esteghlal LFC, the new name of Taj after the revolution, restarted its activities and Esteghlal's academy had a section for girls football.
 In winter of 2009 a match between male and females youth teams which ended in 0–7 victory for the boys angered the authorities for breaching the country's strict gender segregation laws and put a stop on Esteghlal LFC activities for a second time in its history.

 Second revival

-A few years later during tuner of a new chairman Ali Fathollahzadeh, Esteghlal restarted its ladies football section and participated in 3 seasons of the Iranian football league.
+A few years later during the tenure of a new chairman Ali Fathollahzadeh, Esteghlal restarted its ladies football section and participated in 3 seasons of the Iranian football league.
 On fall of 2016 and with a new chairman Esteghlal LFC stopped its activities for a third time.
 Financial difficulties was announced the main reason of this decision by Reza Eftekhari, then chairman of the club.